 Join the family to get updates from us and tons of cool freebies:

 Did you know that having a low credit score can increase the cost of a 5 year $20,000 car loan by over $5,000?
 It’s true, and less than 25% of consumers are aware of it, according to a recent survey.

-Auto loans aren’t the only the only thing affected by your credit score.
-Having a low score can can mean higher interest rates on your mortgage and having reduced borrowing limits on credit cards.
+Auto loans aren’t the only thing affected by your credit score.
+Having a low score can mean higher interest rates on your mortgage and having reduced borrowing limits on credit cards.

 Even if you don’t borrow, your credit score still matters.

 Credit scores are often used by parties other than lenders.
 For instance, landlords may use your credit score to determine if they want you as a tenant.
 Your car insurance prices may be higher, and your utilities may require deposits if you have a poor credit score.

 So what do you do if you find out your credit score has taken a hit?

 Is all hope lost?
 It is time to pack it in and accept financial despair forever?